jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_systemrequirements.md

 * Mirroring Failedover
 * SQL Agent - Jobs Failed

-### Monitoring your Spotlight on SQL Server connections on a mobile device - upgrade
+### Monitoring your Spotlight connections on a mobile device - upgrade
-If you are upgrading from 11.1.x and used that version or earlier to monitor your Spotlight on SQL Server connections on a mobile device and intend to continue monitoring your connections on a mobile device then the following additional upgrade instructions are required.
+If you are upgrading from Spotlight on SQL Server 11.1.x and used that version or earlier to monitor your Spotlight on SQL Server connections on a mobile device and intend to continue monitoring your connections on a mobile device then the following additional upgrade instructions are required.

 1. Uninstall the Spotlight Web Publisher via Windows | Control Panel | Programs and Features.
 The Spotlight Web Publisher was required in the past to monitor SQL Server connections on a mobile device.
 It is now important that you uninstall it.
 By default the Spotlight Web Publisher was installed on the same computer as the Spotlight Diagnostic Server.
 2. From the Spotlight Client, click Configure | Spotlight Cloud.
 Select Upload data to Spotlight Cloud.
 Ensure your Spotlight Cloud (Spotlight Essentials) account details are correct.